MileHacker Logo

 Access to Healthcare and Emergency Services

-Santo André features a network of public and private hospitals, clinics, and pharmacies.
+Santo André features a web of public and private hospitals, clinics, and pharmacies.
 Public healthcare (SUS - Sistema Único de Saúde) is available to everyone, including foreign visitors, though quality and wait times vary.
 Private hospitals offer higher standards of care and shorter wait times, but access requires direct payment or travel insurance coverage.
 Pharmacies are widespread and can offer basic advice for minor ailments.

 Crime & Safety Concerns